 In 2006, I began working as a social worker in the non-profit world for organizations like JASA, the Mount Sinai's Caregiver Program, the Alzheimer's Foundation of America and the National Multiple Sclerosis Society.
-Such work allowed me to gain a deeper understanding and compassion for individuals who are victims of elder abuse,family caregivers of individuals with Alzheimer's disease and individuals with Multiple Sclerosis (MS) struggle.
+This experience allowed me to gain a greater understanding of how victims of elder abuse,family caregivers of individuals with Alzheimer's disease and individuals with Multiple Sclerosis (MS) struggle.
 By 2010, I decided to pursue my life dream of becoming a business owner and opened up my own Private practice.
 What started out as a part-time business, became a full-time practice by 2014.

 Why I specialize in Multiple Sclerosis My time at the National MS Society - NYC Chapter, as a financial care assistant and a group consultant, gave me insight into how often individuals with MS feel misunderstood.
 Lack of understanding regarding their diagnosis, having to justify their fatigue, feeling like they have to educate other medical professionals and feelings of anxiety often left them feeling depressed and hopeless.
 Offering individuals with MS a place where they can obtain counseling with a therapist who "gets it", is something I find gratifying and keeps me motivated to continue helping the MS community.

 Why Play Therapy From a young age, I've always loved being around children.
 To this day, I am that adult who gets on the floor and engages with kids regardless of who is around.
 When it comes to therapy, children often do not have the vocabulary needed to express how they are feeling.
 While adults can verbally process their thoughts, children need to utilize toys, arts and crafts, games, etc. to process their feelings.
 It is the language they use to speak of what troubles them.
 It is my goal to help children understand how to overcome the struggles they often don't know how to put into words.